16EAGLE/basemaps/README.md

 ***

 <sup>Some content of this file may be protected (brand names, map imagery etc.), &copy; Mapbox &copy; Thunderforest &copy; Stamen &copy; Carto &copy; Esri &copy; Maptiler.
-Many thanks to the creators of [reprex v2.0.2](https://reprex.tidyverse.org) which this README was partly compiled with.</sup>
+Many thanks to the creators of [reprex](https://reprex.tidyverse.org) which was used to compile parts of this README.</sup>